Oracle Analytics Cloud (OAC): The Jumpstart Guide

 This feature saves time for your app users, as they don’t have to create a separate account or log in to OAC to see their report.

 The need for switching between multiple applications to make well-informed and data-driven decisions is reduced.
-This feature enables the users to make decisions from the application they usually interact with, rather than heading to OAC to visualize data.
+This feature enables the users to make decisions from the application they usually interact with, rather than heading to Oracle Analytics Cloud to visualize data.

 Components of OAC